 Jacqulin Sebastian, MA, JD

-In general, research activity with risk to subjects that is greater than minimal risk receive full-board review, while studies with minimal risk receive expedited review.
-Some research activity qualifies for exempt review; this means that the risk is low, but the researcher must still submit an application to ensure that the activity qualifies for one of the approved exemptions under the Federal Regulations.
-Rules for Full Review
+- Some research activity qualifies for exempt review; this means that the risk is low, but the researcher must still submit an application to ensure that the activity qualifies for one of the approved exemptions under the Federal Regulations

 With FULL BOARD REVIEW, the research proposal will be sent to two reviewers initially to ensure completeness and to determine the need for additional information.
 The committee meets once a month and will review the proposal at that time.